 Then one happy day, my dear friend Mia, who's half Swedish, sent me a recipe for the traditional crispbread called Knäckebröd, a crunchy rustic cracker made with loads of seeds bound together with flour, water, salt, and oil.
 Mia said, "We eat knäckebröd on a daily basis.
 For Swedes it’s our crack!
 It’s traditionally made with rye flour.
 So good!"

 Mia's recipe called for buckwheat or spelt flour, but I decided to try making it with cassava flour realizing that if it turned out, I'd *actually* be able to eat it.
+You can read all about this amazing paleo flour in my guide to baking with gluten-free & grain-free flours.

 It worked like a charm.
 And when I piled a rustic grain-free cracker with avocados, pickled onion, cucumber, and dill, I practically wept with relief.